 Condition reason: Required by TfNSW.

-Signage Strategy

-Prior to issue of any construction certificate, a signage strategy is to be submitted to Council for approval.
-The signage strategy is to include the following information:

-Locations on each building where tenants can locate signage “building signage zone” in plan form;

-Identification of the type of signage permitted in each “building signage zone”; and

-Elevations showing building signage zones on individual buildings, including dimensions and types of signs.

-Condition reason: Ensure a signage strategy is developed to holistically manage signage across the site.

 Car parking details

 Before the issue of the relevant construction certificate, written evidence prepared by a suitably qualified engineer must be obtained that demonstrates, to the certifier’s satisfaction, the plans for parking facilities comply with the relevant parts of AS 2890.1 Parking Facilities - Off-Street Carparking and Council’s relevant development control plan (in force as at the date of determination of this consent).